Career Development Fellowship

 How to apply to this scheme

-Applications for this scheme are now considered twice a year, and the application process has three stages:
+Applications for this scheme are considered twice a year, and the application process has three stages.

-- Preliminary application: reviewed and short listed by the New Investigator Committee.
+- Outline application: reviewed and shortlisted by the Research Careers Committee*.

 Before you begin your application